joaomh/xgboost-catboost-lgbm/README.md

 **depth or max_depth:** This parameter limits the maximum depth of the tree model.
 It is employed to combat overfitting when dealing with small datasets.

-**num_leaves or max_leaves:** The maximum number of leafs in the resulting tree
+**num_leaves or max_leaves:** The maximum number of leaves in the resulting tree

 **random_strength:** This parameter determines the amount of randomness applied when scoring splits during the selection of the tree structure.
 You can adjust this parameter to mitigate the risk of overfitting in your model.

 # Hyperparameter Tuning
 As you can see all three libraries offer a variety of hyperparameters to tune, and their effectiveness can vary depending on the dataset.
-We will use Optuna in ours tests
+We will use Optuna in our tests

-# Models Performance CPU vs GPU
+# Models Performance CPU vs. GPU

-In this section, we are going to use three different datasets: epsilon, higgs, and breast cancer.
+In this section, we are going to use three different datasets: epsilon, Higgs, and breast cancer.
 However, we will not delve deeply into the typical steps of a data science project, such as EDA (Exploratory Data Analysis), pre-processing, handling missing values, plotting some variables, and analyzing correlations.
 Our primary focus will be the performance of out-of-the-box models, as they are designed to handle certain aspects by default, such as missing values.

 ## Epsilon
 [Epsilon dataset](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/binary.html#epsilon).